Avesh6754/clock_app_task/README.md

 )
 ```
 # Properties
+### onPressed :
-### onPressed: Callback function called when the button is tapped.
+Callback function called when the button is tapped.
+### onLongPress:
-### onLongPress: Callback function called when the button is long-pressed.
+Callback function called when the button is long-pressed.
+### style:
-### style: Defines the button's visual properties like color, padding, shape, etc.
+Defines the button's visual properties like color, padding, shape, etc.
+### child:
-### child: Typically a Text widget that defines the button's label.
+Typically a Text widget that defines the button's label.
 # IconButton
 ## Description
-### IconButton is a button that displays an icon.
+IconButton is a button that displays an icon.
 It is commonly used in toolbars, app bars, and other places where an icon alone can represent the action.

 ### Usage
 ### dart